-Canada relies on the United Nations High Commissioner, other referral organizations and private sponsors to identify individuals who are persecuted based on their sexual orientation, gender identity, gender expression or HIV status.
+We rely on the United Nations Refugee Agency, other referral organizations and private sponsors to identify individuals who are persecuted based on their SOGI or HIV status.

-As well, guidelines announced by the Immigration and Refugee Board of Canada (IRB) will help to provide a better understanding of the challenges people with diverse sexual orientation and gender identity and expression (SOGIE) may face in presenting their asylum cases before the IRB.
+The Immigration and Refugee Board of Canada’s (IRB’s) guidelines for IRB procedures involving sexual orientation and gender identity and expression help provide a better understanding of the challenges people with diverse SOGI may face in presenting their asylum cases.

 - ARC International

 - Fondation Émergence